 Living in a foreign country for any amount of time can be challenging, both physically and emotionally.
 Before you depart, be sure to review our resources to prepare for your trip so you know what to expect, and what to do in an emergency.
 Visit our Health & Safety page to learn about insurance, resources, and culture shock on Furman study away programs.

 As soon as you're accepted into a program, you should apply for or renew your passport.
 Your passport must be valid for a minimum of six months beyond the return date of your program.
 Remember, you may need to submit your passport information several months before you travel so it's best to start the passport process as early as possible.

-International students are responsible for obtaining all necessary visas for your program's destination(s).
+Students are responsible for obtaining all necessary documents to obtain a visa(s) for your program's destination(s), including all costs associated with obtaining a visa.
 You should consult with the program director and the study away office to determine what additional visa requirements may be needed.
-In some cases, you may need to travel to the nearest consulate office to obtain a visa for travel to their desired destination country.
+In most cases, you will need to travel to the nearest consulate office to obtain a visa for travel to their desired destination country.